 Sleep and breathing problems in neuromuscular conditions

-A yearly flu vaccine for your child, family and caregivers is important.
-The Muscular Dystrophy Association may be able to help if the vaccine is not free for your child.
+Yearly flu immunisation for your child, family and caregivers is important.
+The Muscular Dystrophy Association may be able to help if flu immunisation is not free for your child.

 - if your child has a neuromuscular condition, talk with your family doctor, paediatrician, neurologist or geneticist about symptoms to watch for and what tests your child may need